-To list the reasons for taking an Australia vacation, it is necessary to include the beaches, nature and wildlife (think of the indigenous animals that exist there such as the Kangaroo, the Koala, the Wallaby, the Wombat and the Tasmanian Devil plus the Kookaburra and Emu birds), availability of numerous sporting activities including surfing, scuba diving and snorkeling, food and wine (some of the world’s best wines are to be found here), adventure activities and cultural pursuits.
+To list the reasons for taking a trip to Australia, it is necessary to include the beaches, nature and wildlife (think of the indigenous animals that exist there such as the Kangaroo, the Koala, the Wallaby, the Wombat and the Tasmanian Devil plus the Kookaburra and Emu birds), availability of numerous sporting activities including surfing, scuba diving and snorkeling, food and wine (some of the world’s best wines are to be found here), adventure activities and cultural pursuits.

 Worth a visit from Sydney are the Blue Mountains 2 hours from the city.
 They offer remarkable scenery and are a UNESCO world heritage site.
 The unique formations of dramatic scenery encompass steep cliffs, eucalyptus forests, waterfalls and small villages.
 The mountains include the Three Sisters, awe-inspiring pinnacled peaks.
 There are 140 kilometres/75 miles of walking trails as well as a cable railway which is purported to be the steepest anywhere.
 Should one wish to spend time here, the best place would be Katoomba, a small town offering arty boutique shops.
 Another region not too far away from Sydney is the Hunter Valley, a wine producing region with over 120 wineries.
 The Hunter Valley Gardens here has 25 acres of colourful flowers.